AssessingSolar/solarstations/README.md

 A catalog of high-quality solar radiation monitoring stations.

-An interactive map and listing of the stations can be found at [SolarStations.org](https://SolarStations.org).
+An interactive map and catalog of the stations can be found at [SolarStations.org](https://SolarStations.org).

 The file [station-listing.csv](https://solarstations.org/station-listing.csv) contains the list of stations and their metadata.